 A person may be declared to be a 'domestic partner' of another person under the Family Relationships Act 1975 (SA) if:

 - The couple have been living in a ‘close personal relationship’ for a period of three years or, during a period of four years for periods totalling not less than three years, or

 - If a child has been born to the couple

 See Family Relationships Act 1975 (SA) s 11A.

 What is a ‘close personal relationship’?

-A ‘close personal relationship’ means a relationship of two adult persons (whether or not they are related by family and irrespective of their gender) who live together as a couple on a genuine domestic basis.
+A ‘close personal relationship’ means a relationship of two adult persons (whether or not they are related by family and irrespective of their sex or gender identity) who live together as a couple on a genuine domestic basis.
 This does not include a legally married couple or a relationship where one of the persons provides care for a fee or reward [see Family Relationships Act 1975 (SA) s 11].

 Declaration by the Court

 A Court may make a declaration that two persons were domestic partners on a particular date.
 The Court must take into account all of the circumstances of the relationship, including any one or more of the following: